langolf/vrt-runner/README.md

     └── 2.png
 ```

+## Node

-You can also use it as a module
+You can also use it as a node module

 ```js
 import runVrt from '@magiclab/vrt-runner';